-- 7.1.
-Interface Risk Assessment - 7.1.1.
-Operators shall identify risks related to operational interfaces and implement applicable risk control measures. - 7.1.2.
-The joint Interface Risk Assessment shall be conducted at least annually or due to the following circumstances: - Within 60 calendar days post an operational railway occurrence relating to interfaces, which resulted in a fatality; - (b) Following 3 reportable occurrences (as defined in the relevant legislation) at the specific area of interface within one calendar year; - (c) Introduction of additional operator(s) affected by the interface(s); - (d) As a result of change in legislation that affects interface(s); - (e) Where there are significant change(s) in the parameters of SMS that relates the interfaces; - (f) Following the recommendations from occurrence investigation(s), audits and/or inspections that relates to interface(s); and
+7.1.
+Interface Risk Assessment

+- 7.1.1.
+Operators shall jointly identify risks related to operational interfaces and implement applicable risk control measures. - 7.1.2.
+The joint Interface Risk Assessment shall be conducted prior to the signing of the Interface Agreement, and shall be reviewed at least annually or due to the following circumstances: - (a) Within 60 calendar days post an operational railway occurrence involving two or more interfacing operators, and which resulted in a fatality of an employee(s) of interfacing operator(s); - NB: employee(s) in the clause above refers to operator's employees, contractors and subcontractors within the interfacing area. - (b) Following 3 reportable occurrences (as defined in the relevant national legislation) involving two or more interfacing operators at the specific area of interface within one calendar year; - (c) Introduction of additional operator(s) affected by the interface(s); - (d) As a result of change in legislation that affects interface(s); - (e) Where there are significant change(s) in the parameters of SMS that relates the interfaces; - (f) Following the recommendations from occurrence investigation(s), audits and/or inspections that relates to interface(s); and - (g) As directed by the RSR.

-- (g) As directed by the RSR. - 7.2.
-Interface Risk Controls - 7.2.1.
-The Operators shall implement and maintain control measures to manage the identified risks related to area(s) of interface, and this shall be considered in the following order: - (a) Elimination of the risk; - (b) Isolating the hazard from the process/person put at risk; - Substituting the hazard giving rise to the risk with means that gives rise to a lesser risk; - (d) Minimising the risk by engineering means; - Minimising the risk by administrative means (for example, by adopting safe working practices or providing appropriate training, instruction or information); - (f) Using personal protective equipment; and - (g) Use a combination of abovementioned controls to manage risk.
+7.2.
+Interface Risk Controls

+- 7.2.1.
+The Operators shall implement and maintain control measures to manage the identified risks related to area(s) of interface, and the following shall be considered: - (a) Elimination of the risk; - (b) Isolating the hazard from the process/person put at risk; - (c) Substituting the hazard giving rise to the risk with means that gives rise to a lesser risk; - (d) Minimising the risk by engineering means; - Minimising the risk by administrative means (for example, by adopting safe working practices or providing appropriate training, instruction or information); - (f) Using personal protective equipment; and - (g) Use a combination of abovementioned controls to manage risk.